Estate Administration — Reporting Requirements to HMRC

 Gifts

 The personal representatives must also provide details of all gifts the deceased made in the seven years prior to their death.
-If the deceased did not keep records of these gifts, the personal representatives often must review the previous 7 years’ worth of bank statements.
-There are some exemptions from the gifts becoming taxable, and these exemptions must be claimed on the HMRC account.
+If the deceased did not keep records of these gifts, the personal representatives should review the previous 7 years’ worth of bank statements and make reasonable enquiries to determine if any such gifts were made.
+There are some exemptions to gifts which can exempt them from IHT or reduce the amount chargeable to IHT.
+Any such exemptions must be claimed on the HMRC account.

 Tax

-Inheritance tax is due at the end of the sixth month after a person’s death.
-If there is still tax to pay following the 6 months, interest will be also charged on the outstanding tax.
-The Interest rate, as of September 2023, is 7.75%, so the interest can quickly accrue to a large sum.
+IHT is due at the end of the sixth month after a person’s death.
+If there is still IHT to pay following the end of that 6 months, interest will be also charged on the outstanding tax.
+The Interest rate varies but is not insignificant, and so the interest can quickly accrue to a large sum.

 If the tax report is not submitted within 12 months, HMRC may also charge late account penalties.
 It is therefore important following a person’s death that the executors act promptly to avoid interest & penalty payments.